1. Framework

 Breach claims that have not been resolved by agreement or withdrawn during the agency resolution period:

-• will be forwarded by the Department to the Public Sector Commission if the claim relates to the Employment Standard (excluding transfer decisions)
+- will be forwarded by the Department to the Public Sector Commission if the claim relates to the Recruitment Standard

-• may be referred by the claimant or their union to the Western Australian Industrial Relations Commission (WAIRC) if the claim relates to the Employment Standard (transfers decisions only), Performance Management Standard, Grievance Resolution Standard, Redeployment Standard and Termination Standard.
+- may be referred by the claimant or their union to the Western Australian Industrial Relations Commission (WAIRC) if the claim relates to Standards applying to Transfer, Performance Management, Grievance Resolution, Redeployment and Termination.

 The WAIRC requires claimants to refer unresolved claims no more than 28 days from the end of the agency resolution period.
 The WAIRC may accept a referral outside this time limitation.
-Refer to the WAIRC Application to refer breach of public sector standards claim and Form 24.
+Refer to the WAIRC’s guidance Application to refer breach of public sector standards claim.

 The Director, Industrial and Employee Relations:

-• refers unresolved claims to the Public Sector Commissioner for conciliation or review after the agency resolution period.
+- refers unresolved Recruitment Standard claims to the Public Sector Commissioner for conciliation or review after the agency resolution period

-• where required, notifies within 10 working days the Commissioner and claimant of the Department’s response to the Commissioner’s review; and within 10 days after relief, if provided.
+- where required, notifies the Commissioner and claimant of the Department’s response to the Commissioner’s review within 10 business days; and within 10 days after relief, if provided

 1.10 Records management